 We just believe that admissions officers, including those at Harvard, are human beings and thus they too use heuristics when evaluating the applications of all candidates for admission, including Asian American applicants.
-When they come across an application of an Asian American student that highlights similar activities to a dozen other applications they read earlier that day from Asian American applicants, they’ bored and — most importantly — they categorize the applicant in their heuristic as another Asian American applicant, which of course does not serve the applicant when success in highly selective college admissions is all about differentiation, about daring to be different.
+When they come across an application of an Asian American student that highlights similar activities to a dozen other applications they read earlier that day from Asian American applicants, they get bored and they, often unknowingly, categorize the applicant in their heuristic as another Asian American applicant.
+This, of course, does not serve the applicant when success in highly selective college admissions is all about differentiation, about daring to be different.

 But don’t just listen to us.
 We’ll close with the cast of “Avenue Q,” a musical that has long taught the world that everyone’s a little bit racist.
 Even you.